siddarth2824/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the *home folder* for Fine$$e.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds, but without any sample data.<br>
+The GUI similar to the below should appear in a few seconds, but without any sample data.
    ![Ui](images/Ui.png)

-1. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will bring up the help message.<br>
+1. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will bring up the help message.
    Some example commands you can try:

    * `list`: Lists all transactions on the current list.

-   * `add-expense t/Bubble Tea a/5 d/03/10/2020 c/Food & Beverage`: Adds an expense with the title `Bubble Tea`, amount `5`, date `03/10/2020` and category `Food & Beverage` to the finance tracker.
+   * `add-expense t/Bubble Tea a/5 d/03/10/2020 c/Food & Beverage`:
+   Adds an expense with the title `Bubble Tea`, amount `5`, date `03/10/2020` and category `Food & Beverage` to the finance tracker.

    * `delete 3`: Deletes the 3rd transaction shown in the current list.